rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

 #define FIB_RES_NH(res)    ((res).fi->fib_nh[(res).nh_sel])
 ```

 This gives us access to the [`net_device`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/include/linux/netdevice.h?h=v4.15.11#n1443) structure.
-This is a rather large structure that collects most things one would need to know about a network device in order to shove muffins through it. `FIB_RES_DEV` is used by the `ip_route_output_key_hash_rcu` function code above to get ahold of the output device.
-Poping back up the stack to that code, the next point of interest is [`fib_select_path`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/include/linux/netdevice.h?h=v4.15.11#n1443)
+This is a rather large structure that collects most things one would need to know about a network device in order to shove muffins through it. `FIB_RES_DEV` is used by the `ip_route_output_key_hash_rcu` function code above to get a hold of the output device.
+Popping back up the stack to that code, the next point of interest is [`fib_select_path`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/include/linux/netdevice.h?h=v4.15.11#n1443)

 ```c
 void fib_select_path(struct net *net, struct fib_result *res,